codewithsom/Summer-Internship-2022/Day-6/Readme.md

 ### 2. What is the difference between  _let_ and _var_ ?

--> _let_ is block-scoped i.e. variables defined with let can be only used in the block of definition.
+ - let is block-scoped i.e. variables defined with let can be only used in the block of definition.
 In case of var, var are function-scoped i.e. a var declared inside a function can be used anywhere in the function.

+      ```js
       function greetUser(userName) {
-        let greeting = "Good Morning ";
+        let greeting = "Good Morning! ";
-        if (greeting == "Good Morning") {
+        if (greeting == "Good Morning! ") {
           let completeMsg = greeting + userName;
           console.log(completeMsg);
         }